 The addressed resource with all its attributes shall be deleted.
 Any expiration timer shall be stopped.
 This same procedure shall be invoked (recursively) for each child resource of the deleted resource in case the child resource is only linked to the deleted resource.

-The parent resource of the addressed resource shall be updated to remove the reference to the deleted resource.
-If the parent resource has a lastModificationTime attribute then this attribute shall be set to the time of the deletion.

 If the resource is announced, the CSE shall try to de-announce the resource correspondingly.

 If the deleted resource had a reference to an Application Entity Resource ID, the Hosting CSE shall send a Notify request primitive to the IN-CSE, requesting to delete the entry from the <AEContactList> resource.